renatodecampos/passkeys-browser/README.md

 ## Note

-This is a client-side implementation that expects a SimpleWebAuthn server to be running on http://localhost:3000.
+This is a client-side implementation that expects a WebAuthn server to be running on http://localhost:3000.
 Make sure your server implements the following endpoints:

 - POST /generate-registration-options
 - POST /verify-registration